 We begin the process of natural soap making by learning about the ingredients you’ll use.
 Oils, butters, essential oils, botanicals, and of course lye.
-The series continues with an introduction to the equipment you need and soap making safety, a few basic recipes, how to formulate your own recipes, and finally a piece showing how to make handmade soap.
-If you’d like a sneak peek, watch the video below.
+The series continues with an introduction to the equipment you need and soap making safety, a few basic recipes, how to formulate your own recipes, and finally a piece showing how to make handmade soap using the cold-process method.

 Natural Soap Making for Beginners Series

 How I learned how to make Soap

 Through trial and error, a lot of time spent scouring the internet and books, and quite a few unsuccessful batches, I now have a successful process and a great range of products.
 Most of my soap is now destined for shops around the Isle of Man and for direct sale.
 Some of it is used at home in the bath, kitchen, and even laundry.
 I now love sharing tips on how to make natural soap and created this series to show you how too.

 For me, making natural soap means avoiding the use of any ingredients that could be toxic or are manufactured in ways that use questionable substances or methods.
 This means that I personally don’t use artificial dyes, perfumes, or additives in my soap.

 Some people might want to try to make soap for fun and aren’t too fussed about using all-natural.
 However, if you’re going to go to the effort of making handmade soap why not make a product that is going to be completely safe for you, your loved ones, and the environment?

 Things that a natural soap maker would avoid include fragrance oils, dyes, glitter, and plastic embeds.
 I’d even go so far as to say plastic packaging for selling soap too.

 What is soap made from?